NuggMD

 1. Place the sugar into a glass baking dish.

 2. Slowly add the tincture (the infused alcohol) to the sugar.
 Stir as you add the tincture.
-How much sugar and tincture you use is up to you but the final product should look like wet sand.
+The amount of sugar and tincture you use is up to you, but the final product should resemble wet sand.

 3. Cover the glass dish with breathable fabric.
-Store somewhere safe from children and pets.
+Store in a safe location out of reach of children and pets.

 4. Let the mixture dry.
-The drying process can take 48-72 hours, possibly longer.
+The drying process typically takes 48-72 hours, although it may take longer.
 Stir the mixture every few hours.

 5. Wait for the mixture to resemble real sugar.
 Check that the mixture is completely dry.

-6. Store the sugar in an airtight container until ready for use.
+6. Store the sugar in an airtight container until you are ready to use it.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.